-Here's a pretty cool essay by William Deresiewicz, given as a lecture to the plebe class at the United States Military Academy at West Point in October of last year.
+Here's a pretty cool essay by William Deresiewicz, given as a lecture to the plebe class at the United States Military Academy at West Point.
 Deresiewicz says that "true leadership means being able to think for yourself and act on your convictions."

 Thinking for yourself "cannot be done in bursts of 20 seconds at a time, constantly interrupted by Facebook messages or Twitter tweets, or fiddling with your iPod, or watching something on YouTube."
 We do our best thinking by slowing down and concentrating.
 Deresiewicz gives these examples.

 "I used to have students who bragged to me about how fast they wrote their papers.
 I would tell them that the great German novelist Thomas Mann said that a writer is someone for whom writing is more difficult than it is for other people.
 The best writers write much more slowly than everyone else, and the better they are, the slower they write.
-James Joyce wrote Ulysses, the greatest novel of the 20th century, at the rate of about a hundred words a day—half the length of the selection I read you earlier from Heart of Darkness—for seven years.
+James Joyce wrote Ulysses, the greatest novel of the 20th century, at the rate of about a hundred words a day... for seven years.
 T. S. Eliot, one of the greatest poets our country has ever produced, wrote about 150 pages of poetry over the course of his entire 25-year career.
 That’s half a page a month.
 So it is with any other form of thought."
 Leadership is a slow-cooker, not a microwave.

 Deresiewicz argues that "concentration" and "focus" are achieved through "solitude."
 In solitude one is not being bombarded by the thoughts of other people, but is forced to think for one's own self.
 He writes:

-So, learn to spend time with yourself.
+Learn to spend time with yourself.
 Just you and God.
 Jesus had a habit of getting away to be alone with the Father.
-If he needed to do it, so do we.
+If he needed to do this, so do we.
 And remember: Jesus of Nazareth is the most effective leader who has ever lived.